Skip to content

 Presbyopia is caused by age-related changes in the lens of the eye, specifically a loss of flexibility and elasticity.
 The exact molecular biology and biochemistry underlying these changes are not fully understood, but research suggests that it may involve changes in the lens proteins, oxidative stress, and inflammation.

-Which surgeries are used for removing cataract?
+Which surgeries are used for removing cataracts?

 There are several surgical options available for cataract removal, including phacoemulsification, extracapsular cataract extraction, and intracapsular cataract extraction.
 Phacoemulsification is the most common and preferred method, as it is less invasive and has a faster recovery time.